 Early American tunebooks newly retypeset by Robert Stoddard.
 Mr. Stoddard of Boston/Charlestown, MA has been using the Lilypond program to produce more legible and singable scores of songs from several tunebooks.
 He writes: "These are "pretty good drafts" -- certainly not final, but I believe they are accurate and readable."

 The Trumpet, online periodical of new songs, edited by Will Fitzgerald, Thomas Malone, R.L.
-Vaughn, with musical typesetting by James Nelson Gingerich.
+Vaughn, and Rachel Wells Hall, with musical typesetting by James Nelson Gingerich.
 Modeled after a newspaper called "The Organ" published by B.F.
 White in the mid 19th century, The Trumpet was launched in 2011 for the online publication of new songs/tunes in the Sacred Harp style, along with feedback about the tunes from singers, audio files of some of the songs, and articles and historical material about Sacred Harp.
 The editors write: "These songs will be enjoyed best at practice singings, house/kitchen/porch singings, or night singings where people gather to enjoy hearing new music."
 Three issues per year have been published so far, with each issue containing up to 12-14 new tunes formatted as PDFs that can be printed and sung.
-The first two years have been a rousing success, with new tunes from many composers, some previously well known and others (including some from the UK and Poland) introducing their talents for the first time.
+The first three years have been a rousing success, with new tunes from many composers, some previously well known and others (including some from the UK and Poland) introducing their talents for the first time.
 The issues are available as downloadable PDFs online, or can be sent directly in the mail.
 At the year's end, a "Digest Edition" containing all the songs of the year and a CD will be available at a nominal cost.

 New Compositions in the Style of the Sacred Harp, compiled by Jesse Pearlman Karlsberg.
 The front page states: "This web site features new tunes, written in the style of the Sacred Harp, by several composers from the Northeastern and Northwestern United States.
 Through this web site, we hope to share our music with other interested singers, and to explore and contribute to the understanding of Sacred Harp composition."
 The site includes compositions by several very active and talented composers and singers.